murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ### Filtering the Data

 You might have noticed that we have not really looked at our genotypes yet.
 Where are they?
 Well, we haven't really picked the format we want them to be written in yet.
-The last module of Stacks is called `populations`. `populations` allows us to export quite a few different formats directly depending on which analyses we want to run, some of the format you might be familiar with are called `.vcf` `.phylip` or `.structure (see [File Output Options](https://catchenlab.life.illinois.edu/stacks/comp/populations.php)).
-This module also allows filtering of the data in many different ways as can be seen in the [manual](https://catchenlab.life.illinois.edu/stacks/comp/populations.php).`populations` is run at the end of `ref_map.pl` or `denovo_map.pl` anyway, but it can be re-run as a separate step to tweak our filtering or add output files.
+The last module of Stacks is called `populations`. `populations` allows us to export quite a few different formats directly depending on which analyses we want to run .Some of the format you might be familiar with are called `.vcf` `.phylip` or `.structure` (see [File Output Options](https://catchenlab.life.illinois.edu/stacks/comp/populations.php)).
+The `populations` module also allows filtering of the data in many different ways as can be seen in the [manual](https://catchenlab.life.illinois.edu/stacks/comp/populations.php).`populations` is run at the end of `ref_map.pl` or `denovo_map.pl` anyway, but it can be re-run as a separate step to tweak our filtering or add output files.

 SNP filtering is a bit of a tricky exercise that is approached very differently by different people.
 Here are my three pieces of advice.
 Disclaimer: This is just how I approach things, other people might disagree.

 1. A lot of things in bioinformatics can be seen in terms of **signal to noise ratio**.
 Filtering your variants can be seen as maximising your signal (true genotypes) while reducing your noise (erroneous SNPs, missing data).

 2. **Think of your questions**.
-Some applications are sensitive to data filtering, some are not.
-Some applications are sensitive to missing data, or rare variants.
-Read the literature and look at their SNP filtering.
+Some applications are sensitive to data filtering, some are less sensitive.
+Some applications are sensitive to some things but not others.
+They might be sensitive to missing data but not the absence rare variants.
+In general, read the literature and look at their SNP filtering.

 3. *Don't lose too much time hunting the perfect dataset, try creating one that can answer your question.* I often see people that try optimising every single step of the pipeline before seeing any of the biological outputs.
 I find it is often easier to go through the whole pipeline with reasonable guesses on the parameters to see if it can answer your questions before going back if needed and adapting it.
 If you then need to go back, you'll be a lot more fluent with the program anyway, saving yourself a lot of time.

 Right, now that we went through this, Let's create our populations command using the [manual](https://catchenlab.life.illinois.edu/stacks/comp/populations.php).

 > ## Building the populations command
+>
 > • Specify `denovo_final/` as the path to the directory containing the Stacks files.
 >
 > • Also specify `denovo_final/` as the output folder.
 >
 > • Specify the population map that you just copied
 >
-> • Specify a minimum number of individuals covered to 80%
+> • Specify the minimum proportion number of individuals covered to 80%
 >
 > • In an effort to keep statistically independent SNPs, Specify that only one random SNP per locus should be outputted.
 >
 > • Make sure to output a `structure file` and a `.vcf` file as well.
 We might be coming back to that `.vcf` file later today.
 >> ## Solution
 >> ```bash
->> $ populations -P denovo_final/ -O denovo_final/ -M complete_popmap.txt --write-random-snp -r 0.8 --vcf --structure
+>> $ populations -P denovo_final/ -O denovo_final/ -M complete_popmap.txt  -r 0.8 --write-random-snp  --structure --vcf
 >> ```
 > {: .solution}
 {: .challenge}